 Sometimes white ducks result from crossing pied ducks.
 These can have brown eyes, black spots on their feet, and other oddities in skin color.

-This is a chocolate pied duck.
+To the left is a chocolate pied duck.
 She is an irregular pied, which means that the pattern is not symmetrical.

 Generally, this irregular pied is not desirable for breeding, but it can make some pretty birds.